Featured Species: Greater and Lesser Scaup

 - Some wetlands aren’t disappearing because of climate change but are warming up earlier in the spring and getting hotter in summer.
 Research suggests this change has caused shifts in the types and numbers of aquatic invertebrates in these wetlands, including a reduction in those that female scaup and ducklings prefer to eat.
 The potential implications are that less food and a poorer quality diet could cause ducklings to grow slower and could delay wing feather development of post-breeding females and young, reducing survival on the southward migration.

-- According to the fall colour reports, we’re well along in many parts of the provinces.
+- According to Fall colour reports early this month, lead colours vary widely by location.
 Get out and observe what’s happening to the leaves in your schoolyard (see Featured Process from Early October).
 Trees that are stubbornly green may be non-native, and still tied to the day-length patterns of their native bioregions (e.g. Norway Maple, Common Buckthorn).

 - Northern Saw-whet Owls are migrating and we got to help band these small owls as part of a research study at Trent University to find out more about habitat use and migration patterns.
 Fine netting is set up at night in a diamond pattern, with a tape recorder playing owl calls in the middle.
 Nets are checked every half-hour, and any birds untangled, weighed, measured and banded.
 One bird banded at a site near Bobcaygeon turned up in Port Hope, 60 km south, only 2.5 hours later.
 The little guy averaged 24 km/hr.!
 Other interesting individuals were ones that came from distant locations such as Wisconsin, Manitoba, Virginia and Thunder Bay.